open-telemetry/opentelemetry.io/content/en/docs/collector/internal-telemetry.md

 ### Configure internal traces

-The Collector does not expose traces by default, but can be configured to.
+The Collector does not expose traces by default, but it can be configured to.

 {{% alert title="Caution" color="warning" %}}